hilbix/tino/howto/minica.md

 - Client and Server Certificates (short term, Key must be considered unsecured)

 MiniCA does not offer this.
 It is not meant to.

+## Double Key with Double rotation

+My recommendation is not to just update the CERTs, do a full key rotation.

+- MiniCA should bot be used in a public facing production frontend.
+Because there you need a proper CA setup.
+- In your infrastructure, you usually have clients and servers under full control, so you can do a full key rotation.

+That means:

+- Completely re-create the CA from scratch and deploy everyting, so a fresh `cacert.crt`, `*.key` and `*.crt`.
+- Perhaps have a fallback setup, such that the client and server can talk to the prevous keys in prallel.
+  - Then double the replacement schedule

+Shit happens!
+Hence think of following:

+- If you cannot make sure that things work out really, use a very long lifetime of the keys.
+10 years or more.
+- But beware the Y2038 problem - perhaps do not extend the lifetime until 2038 today.
+- Always use a fallback scenario.
+That is, have 2 sets of keys ready which both work.
+  - Then you can replace one of you like.

+Note that HaProxy makes it easy to do so.
+You can use 2 server listeners with 2 separate certificates and give clients 2 certificates to the 2 different links each (this makes 2 `bind` lines and 4 `server` lines).

+Then deploy first client/server pair.
+This can be asynchronous on both sides.

+When things have stabilized, deploy the other pair.

+This is 0 downtime and 0 issue.